oayanda/MEAN-STACK-IMPLEMENTATION-ON-AWS/README.md

 # MERN-STACK-IMPLEMENTATION-ON-AWS

 ![alt text](./images/mern.jpg)
-This project explains how  a ***Simple To Do*** application is implemented using the MERN Stack and AWS.
+This project explains how a MERN stack can be implemented in AWS Cloud.
+I would use a ***Simple To Do*** web application to demonstrate this.

 ---

 > **M**ongoDB - is a document-based, No-SQL database used to store application data in a form of documents.

-> **E**xpressJS - is a server side Web Application framework for Node.js.
+> **E**xpressJS - is a back end web application framework for Node.js, released as free and open-source software under the MIT License.
+It is designed for building web applications and APIs.
+It has been called the de facto standard server framework for Node.js.

-> **R**eactJS - is a frontend framework developed by Facebook.
-It is based on JavaScript, used to build User Interface (UI) components.
+> **R**eactJS - is a frontend framework developed by Facebook.  is a free and open-source front-end JavaScript library for building user interfaces based on UI components.

-> **N**odeJS - is a frontend framework developed by Facebook.
-It is based on JavaScript, used to build User Interface (UI) components.
+> **N**odeJS - is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser, which was designed to build scalable network applications..

 *Implementation instructions* - [Click Here](https://github.com/oayanda/MERN-STACK-IMPLEMENTATION-ON-AWS/blob/main/project3.md)